 Amrita Saha

-I am a 6th year PhD candidate in Strategy at the Rotman School of Management, University of Toronto.
-I study entrepreneurship and economic development in emerging economies through a sociocultural lens.
-My work primarily draws on qualitative methodologies—including in-depth interviews and ethnographic observations—complemented by granular surveys, allowing me to immerse myself in the social and economic worlds of those I study.
-Through this approach, I aim to develop a rich understanding of the social mechanisms that underpin economic activity in these contexts.
+My work primarily draws on qualitative methodologies—including in-depth interviews and ethnographic observations—complemented by granular surveys.
+This approach allows me to immerse myself in the social and economic worlds I study and develop a rich understanding of the mechanisms that underpin economic activity in these contexts.

 Amrita Saha

-I am a 6th year PhD candidate in Strategy at the Rotman School of Management, University of Toronto.
-I study entrepreneurship and economic development in emerging economies through a sociocultural lens.
-My work primarily draws on qualitative methodologies—including in-depth interviews and ethnographic observations—complemented by granular surveys, allowing me to immerse myself in the social and economic worlds of those I study.
-Through this approach, I aim to develop a rich understanding of the social mechanisms that underpin economic activity in these contexts.
+My work primarily draws on qualitative methodologies—including in-depth interviews and ethnographic observations—complemented by granular surveys.
+This approach allows me to immerse myself in the social and economic worlds I study and develop a rich understanding of the mechanisms that underpin economic activity in these contexts.